Inochi2D/inochi-creator/README.md

 Inochi Creator is currently under construction and is not recommended for production use.

 ## Intel Integrated Graphics
 Inochi Creator currently crashes on Intel Integrated Graphics.
-I unfortunately do not currently have the means to debug and fix this issue.
+I unfortunately do not have the means to debug and fix this issue right now, sorry.